algoristic/blog-articles/archive/from-xml-to-java/en.md

 1. Profit... ?

 ### Getting Started
 I prerequisite you have installed and are using Eclipse IDE.
-If that is not the case, I highly encourage you to do that, because we will make use of one of its' features.
-I will be using Eclipse IDE 2019-09 (for [Enterprise Java Developers](https://www.eclipse.org/downloads/packages/release/2019-09/r/eclipse-ide-enterprise-java-developers)) because that is the latest version.
+If that is not the case, I highly encourage you to do that, because we will make use of one of its features.
+I will be using Eclipse IDE 2019-09 (for [Enterprise Java Developers](https://www.eclipse.org/downloads/packages/release/2019-09/r/eclipse-ide-enterprise-java-developers)) because that is the latest version (right now).

 We also need data to work with.
 For that purpose I come up with a poorly designed XML schema to save information about employees:
 ```xml